alcy/perf-cal-2020/pcal20.md

 There's no way Linux understands how to do such a thing.
 The Linux scheduler will simply shovel more threads onto CPU until it approaches
 100% busy, i.e., until the CPU cores saturate.
 (I'm ignoring *cgroups*, which are not applicable here) So, the discontinuous knee in X(N) is actually a *pseudo-saturation* effect due to the A/S policy being invoked.
-The concomitant load at which the pseudo-saturation knee occurs, happens to be N = 300 threads in Figure 1.
+The concomitant load at which the pseudo-saturation knee occurs happens to be N = 300 threads.

-It's left as an exercise for the reader to ponder who or what is acting on the A/S policy statement.
+It's left as an exercise for the reader to ponder who or what is acting on the A/S policy assertion.
 Let me narrow it down for you.
 It's not the EC2 hardware.
 It's not Linux.
 It's not Tomcat.